 In these years, both Rome and the Seleucid king showed an interest in Greece and Macedonia.
 Rome defeated king Philip in the Second Macedonian War (200-197), and unexpectedly recalled their troops - leaving Greece unprotected against a Seleucid invasion.
 Antiochus swallowed the bait and invaded Greece (192).
 In this Syrian War, Hannibal advised Antiochus to invade Italy.
 It is easy to guess who was to be the commander of the expeditionary force.
 Instead, he was given a minor naval command; he was defeated in a naval battle off Side by Rome's maritime ally Rhodes (190).

 Rome inflicted a devastating defeat upon its enemy near Magnesia, and Antiochus had to accept that what is now Turkey was to be added to the small kingdom Pergamon, a Roman ally (Peace of Apamea, 188).
 One of the Seleucid governors became independent: his name was Artaxias and he proclaimed himself king of Greater Armenia.
-Hannibal, whose life was in danger when he remained at the Syrian court, stayed with Artaxias, who followed his advice to built a new capital, Artaxata (modern Yerevan).
+Hannibal, whose life was in danger when he remained at the Syrian court, stayed with Artaxias, who followed his advice to built a new capital, Artaxata (south of modern Yerevan).

 Later, Hannibal had to flee again: this time, he found refuge at the court of king Prusias I of Bithynia, whom he supported in its war against the Pergamene king Eumenes II Soter.
 As an admiral, the Carthaginian celebrated his last victory, defeating the Pergamene fleet (184).
 However, Rome intervened in Pergamon's favor, and Hannibal poisoned himself to avoid extradition (winter 183/182).